EvanOkot/EvanOkot/README.md

 - 👋 Hi, I’m @EvanOkot
-- 👀 I’m interested in full-stack web development
+- 👀 I’m interested in full-stack web development with 1 year coding experience
-- 🌱 I’m currently learning to code
+- 🌱 I’m well convesant with Python, JavaScript, HTML and CSS
 - 💞️ I’m looking to collaborate on web development
-- 📫 How to reach me @EvanOkot
+- 📫 How to reach me @EvanOkot evanceokoth199@gmail.com

 <!---
 EvanOkot/EvanOkot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.